We get commissions for purchases made from our affiliates through links in this article. Learn More.

 Below, we’ve put together a complete guide to buying an engagement ring with a budget in the $3,000 to $5,000 range.
 Our guide covers everything from what to look for in a diamond to the best places to buy your engagement ring for optimal value for money.

 We’ve also provided our top picks for engagement rings in this price range, with insider tips to help you get the best possible value.
+Click on the links below to jump right in the section you are interested in.

 Yes.
 A budget of $3,000 to $5,000 is absolutely enough to buy a beautiful engagement ring that your fiancé-to-be will love.